ntnu-arl/habitat-ros/README.md

 ### Build package

-This is a normal ROS package so all you have to do is create a workspace, clone the repository and build.
-This will build Habitat-Sim which will take some time and require a lot of RAM and CPU time.
+This is a normal ROS2 package so all you have to do is create a workspace, clone the repository and build.

 ``` bash
 mkdir -p habitat_ws/src/ && cd habitat_ws/src/